Stainless Steel Downrigger Spool

 Available Now

-Laser/lathe made in BC and hand finished stainless steel downrigger replacement spools.
+Made in BC!
+Stainless Steel downrigger replacement spools.
 Engineered and built to last.
 No more cheap plastic factory spools breaking and warping or brakes failing.
 No more anodized aluminum that will corrode.
 These can handle heavy weights, lots of line, deploy faster, brake instantly and perform with precision and reliability to meet the demands of fishing in high production or for pleasure.
 They are an efficient and affordable solution that will keep you fishing instead of fixing or stuck waiting for parts.
-Try one of these and never replace it!

 *No dissimilar metals or heat issues between the rotor, brake pads or other areas of the drum itself.